The Astro Pi Sensors

 The Astro Pi hardware includes the Coral Edge TPU, which is a machine learning peripheral device designed to speed up the calculations involved in running machine learning models in real time.
 Using the TensorFlow Lite framework with this specialised hardware, teams can run pre-trained machine learning models to perform real-time inference tasks such as object detection and image classification.

 Gyroscope, accelerometer, and magnetometer IMU sensor

 The gyroscope sensor can be used to measure angular velocity about three axes: pitch (x-axis), roll (y-axis), and yaw (z-axis).
-IMUs are used to measure acceleration, angular velocity, and magnetic fields, so you can write code to determine motion, orientation, and heading.
+Inertial Measurement Units (IMUs) are used to measure acceleration, angular velocity, and magnetic fields, so you can write code to determine motion, orientation, and heading.
 Check out this great example of how a team used the sensor to determine the magnetic field of the Earth.

 This sensor measures temperature readings on the ISS through electrical signals.
 The sensor is made up of two metals, which generate electrical voltage or resistance once there is a change in temperature.
 The sensor is located inside the flight unit itself and is affected by the internal temperature of the flight unit as well as the external environment.
 If you wish to measure the temperature of the ISS, you will need to compensate for this by running your own tests in a controlled environment and comparing the temperature readings received with the actual temperature of the controlled environment.
 You should be mindful, however, that the International Space Station is carefully regulated, so you will not see a wide range of temperature fluctuations.